jerolba/jfleet/README.md

 JFleet needs to know how to map your Java objects or entities to a table.
 JFleet provides two mechanisms to map your objects to a table:

 - Using standard [JPA annotations](https://docs.oracle.com/javaee/6/api/javax/persistence/package-summary.html) like [@Entity](https://docs.oracle.com/javaee/6/api/javax/persistence/Entity.html), [@Column](https://docs.oracle.com/javaee/6/api/javax/persistence/Column.html) or [@ManyToOne](https://docs.oracle.com/javaee/6/api/javax/persistence/ManyToOne.html).
-- Mapping manually each column to one field attribute or with a `Function`
+- Mapping manually each column to one object field or with a `Function`

 ### Using standard JPA annotations